Yingda-Guo/AI-Squat-Detector/README.md

 Combining Computer Vision with Deep Learning Algorithm, this python application can detect human legs in real-time.
 Based on the angle changes, the application can detect squat movement and count the number of squats.
 The applicaiton supports a real-time streaming with low hardware requirement, even without a GPU.

-This is a upgrade of [Deep Learning AI Trainer: Weight Lift Counter] (https://github.com/Yingda-Guo/Deep-Learning-AI-Trainer-Weight-Lift-Counter) by using more advanced movement detection algorithm [link to Google!](http://google.com)
+This is a upgrade of [Deep Learning AI Trainer: Weight Lift Counter](https://github.com/Yingda-Guo/Deep-Learning-AI-Trainer-Weight-Lift-Counter) by using more advanced movement detection algorithm.

 ![squat1](https://user-images.githubusercontent.com/13625416/128951652-95c137cd-9403-423f-b3e4-d9d7ba9f9704.gif)
 ## Environment Setup